-The future is API-centric, which is why isolating the content layer from the back end makes more sense.
+The future is API-centric, so isolating the content layer from the back end makes more sense.
 The decoupling needs an API-centric approach and a complete rethinking of integration strategies.

 Focus more on API development and output in the product roadmap.
 Developer documentation also needs to be well-vetted.
 Seek highly efficient, unlimited API call volumes and multiple endpoints.

-On separating your online business back end from the content layer, API agility and speed become quite critical.
-The aim, here, is to deliver a delightful customer experience, while improving customer retention.
+On separating your online business back end from the content layer, API agility and speed become critical.
+The aim here is to deliver a delightful customer experience while improving customer retention.

 eCommerce businesses need to look for a platform with the ability to manage PCI-compliant checkout.
 The platform should guarantee security without any compromises on the number of gateways and flexibility.
 Use hosted payment systems to reduce compliance-related efforts.
 You should be able to skip platform-powered PCI compliance through server-to-server checkout.

 It is your sole responsibility to be PCI-compliant when using the Payments API.
-To do so, you need to consider your eCommerce store architecture as well as multiple channels of integrations.
+To do so, you need to consider your eCommerce store architecture and multiple channels of integrations.

 Catalog is Scalable

 When product catalogs grow larger and highly complex, merchants outgrow content management system-based websites.
-Opt for an eCommerce platform that has no catalog size restrictions and can tackle up to 600 options and variants per product.
+Opt for an eCommerce platform with no catalog size restrictions and can tackle up to 600 options and variants per product.

-The Magento Catalog module is one of the major frameworks of the entire Magento, one of the best headless eCommerce platforms.
+The Magento Catalog module is one of Magento’s major frameworks, one of the best headless eCommerce platforms.
 As this module offers robust support for managing inventories of several product types, it helps to manage products, categories, and their attributes, besides the front-end display.

 Well-established Operational Processes

-The idea here is to experiment with different backend search solutions, while you use the same front-end search.
+The idea here is to experiment with different backend search solutions while using the exact front-end search.
 Testing and optimization are crucial to winning over customers.